nksupermarket/Ether/README.md

 - keybinds
 - image
   - image position (if your image is cropped, this sets where the image crop happens)
+- search engine (only google and ddg for now)

 You can download your configuration as JSON if you want to store it somewhere.